puppetlabs-toy-chest/puppet-quest-guide/en_us/quests/hello_puppet.md

 system tools to check the actual state of the system and to make changes to bring it in line with the desired state.

-For now, we'll set aside the agent's interactions with the Puppet master and focus on the tools that Puppet uses to check and modify a system's state.
 When you install the Puppet agent you get a set of command-line tools that help you interact directly with a system in the same way the Puppet agent does.
 Using these tools will help you understand how the Puppet agent sees and modifies the state of the system where it's running.

 ## Agent installation

-Though we're focusing on the local Puppet agent in this quest, we are still working within the context of the master-agent architecture set up on the Learning VM.
 The Learning VM itself has Puppet Enterprise pre-installed, including the Puppet master service.
 For each quest, the quest tool provides one or more agent systems that you explore and configure with Puppet.

-For this quest, we've prepared a fresh system where you can install the Puppet agent and explore some of the tools it provides.
+For this quest, there is a fresh system where you can install the Puppet agent and explore some of the tools it provides.
 The Puppet master hosts an agent install script that makes it easy to install the Puppet agent on any system that can access the master.

 <div class = "lvm-task-number"><p>Task 1:</p></div>

-To get started, we will use the `bolt` tool that was introduced in the previous quest.
+To get started, use the `bolt` tool that was introduced in the previous quest.
 Copy and run the following command to load the agent installer from the master and run it on the agent system:

     bolt command run "sh -c 'curl -k https://learning.puppetlabs.vm:8140/packages/current/install.bash | sudo bash'" --nodes docker://hello.puppet.vm